Monash-FIT3170/Finding-Neno/README.md

 ## Notes and Common Issues
 * Network error:
   * Stop the server
-  * Reset cache by running this command from the src/frontend/Finding-Neno directory
+  * Reset cache by running this command from the `src/frontend/Finding-Neno` directory:
     ```
-    npm cache clean --force
+    npx react-native start --reset-cache
     ```
-    or
-    ```
-    npx expo start -c
-    ```
-    or
-    ```
-    npx react-native start --reset-cache
-  * Ensure that the IP and PORT on the src/frontend/Finding-Neno/.env are correct
+  * Ensure that the API_URL in `src/frontend/Finding-Neno/.env` is correct
-  * Ensure that your device is on the same IP/network as the server
+  * Ensure that your phone/tablet device is on the same LAN as the server
   * Run the app again
-* psycopg2 module not found:
+* *Blah* module not found:
   * Run the command:
     ```
-    pip3 install psycopg2-binary
+    pip3 install -r src/backend/requirements.txt
     ```